darklang/dark/docs/eventsV2.md

 ### Pausing/Unpausing

+**FSTODO**: Not implemented yet
 When the notification is delivered from PubSub to a QueueWorker, the QueueWorker checks the scheduling rules for the handler.
 If it is blocked by an admin or paused by the user, the PubSub notification is dropped, but the event remains in the DB.
-When the handler is unpaused, notifications are added the PubSub to schedule them.
+When the handler is unpaused, notifications are added to PubSub to schedule them.

 If the user pauses and unpauses in quick succession, there could be multiple notifications in PubSub for the same event.
 As a result, there is per-event locking